cloudevents/spec/spec.md

 - Constraints:
   - REQUIRED
   - MUST be a non-empty string
-  - MUST be unique within the scope of the producer
+  - The producer MUST ensure that source+id is unique for each distinct event.
+  - If a duplicate of a previous event is re-sent it MAY have the same source+id.
+  - A consumer MAY ignore events with the same source+id as a previous event.

 ### time